life-itself/tao/hubs/README.md

 ### What is Life Itself's business model / mission?

-For more information, please see the [Co-living](https://tao.lifeitself.us/coliving) and [Governance](https://tao.lifeitself.us/governance) models at AET.
+For more information, please see the [Co-living](https://tao.lifeitself.us/coliving) and [Governance](https://tao.lifeitself.us/governance) models at Life Itself.

 ### How am I supposed to represent Life Itself?